syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Getting-Started.md

 <tr>
 <td>
 Syncfusion.XlsIO.Base.dll</td><td>
-Contains the base classes which is responsible for read and write in Excel files, Worksheet Manipulations, Formula caculations etc.</td></tr>
+Contains the base classes which is responsible for read and write in Excel files, Worksheet Manipulations, Formula calculations etc.</td></tr>
 </table>
 Below are the assemblies list that can be added when you want to enable certain features in SfSpreadsheet control.